timotejroiko/astrologico-docs/index.md

 <br>

-# Astrologico API
+# Astrologico API (beta)

 Astrologico API is a fully featured microservice for retrieving astrological calculations and data.
-All endpoints are `HTTPS` only and available via `GET` and `POST`.
-Automated key generation is currently not available but you can request a key at our [Discord server](https://discord.gg/jtaCURK){:target="_blank"}
+All endpoints are `HTTPS` only and available via `GET` or `POST`.
+The API is nearly production ready but we encourage you to experiment with it and help us weed out any remaining bugs, inconsistencies or incorrect data.
+You can get and API key at our [Discord server](https://discord.gg/jtaCURK){:target="_blank"}

 The API's base url is `https://api.astrologico.org`.